 2. Language and Tone

-The best part about writing an informal letter is its language and tone.
-Since we write these for our closed ones, we can use a casual or friendly tone.
+The best part about writing a short informal letter is its language and tone.
+We can use a casual or friendly tone since we write these for our close ones.
 You have the freedom to choose any language that both parties can understand.
 Spelling modifications, contracted forms (short forms), bilingual words, etc., are all allowed.
-In short, writing an informal letter is just like you are actually conversing with the other person.
+In short, writing a small informal letter is like conversing with the other person.
 Hence, you can write it in any way you want.

 More than the language, emotion is what matters here in informal letters.
 Unlike formal letters, informal letters tend to have more emotional value.
 In fact, the mixture of the language you use and the content you write are the reasons for their candid nature.
-Whether you are writing an informal letter to your childhood buddy or your Ma-Pa or siblings, do not forget to add a pinch of emotions to it.
-Actually, the intention here is, the person reading your letter should feel the emotions exactly the way you’ve felt.
+Whether you are writing an informal letter to your childhood buddy, Ma-Pa, or siblings, do not forget to add a pinch of emotions.
+The intention here is that the person reading your letter should feel the emotions exactly how you’ve felt.

 Informal Letter Writing Format

-Unlike formal letters, there is no standard format for informal letter writing.
-However, there is a universal pattern that people across the globe follow.
+Unlike formal letters, there is no standard, friendly, informal letter format in English.
+However, there is a universal informal letter pattern that people across the globe follow.
 There are no hard and fast rules, as such.
-Just a few tips one must consider when writing such letters.
+These are just a few tips one must consider when writing such letters.
 The pattern and tips we are about to share may guide you if you are writing an informal letter for the first time.

 Address (Where do you currently stay?)